Devanshi1206/superstore_data_analysis/README.md

 ## Data Analysis:

-I used the Supervised Machine learning Technique.
+I used Machine Learning Techniques like XGBoost and Random Forest Regressor.

 P.S.: If you find this helpful, kindly consider giving it a star rating.
 Thank you!